 A murder conviction carries a mandatory life sentence.
 The judge passing sentence can not pass a lesser sentence no matter how mitigating the circumstances might be.
 There exist three partial defences to murder which may reduce the conviction to voluntary manslaughter which carries a maximum sentence of life and thus allows the judge discretion on sentencing.
-These partial defences are contained in the Homicide Act 1957 and consist of diminished responsibility, provocation and suicide pact.
+These partial defences are contained in the Homicide Act 1957 and the Coroners and Justice Act 2009 and consist of diminished responsibility, loss of control and suicide pact.

 The actus reus of murder

-The actus reus of murder is the unlawful killing of a human being in the Queen's peace.
+The actus reus of murder is the unlawful killing of a human being in the King's peace.

 Unlawful killing